i

 • If we sent you a text with a phone number to call, you can verify it on asb.co.nz before you pick up the phone.

-• We won't ask you to make transfers to protect your money or to help catch criminals and hackers.
+• We won't ask you to make transactions or transfer funds to protect your money or to help catch scammers or other criminals.

 How Sandra lost $80,000